Public Cloud Services Washington DC

 A cloud is an IT environment where an organization’s computing resources are housed remotely and accessed over the Internet.
-In a public cloud, those resources are owned by a third party provider and accessed as a service by a customer base.
+In a public cloud, those resources are owned by a third-party provider and obtained as a service by a customer base.
 An organization’s entire IT environment can be cloud-based, or a subset of elements, such as the operating infrastructure (operating systems), user applications (such as Microsoft Office 360), data, developer tools and testing environments, and network security elements.

 What are the benefits of a public cloud?

 There are three main benefits to a properly established and configured public cloud environment:

 Scalability: A public cloud environment is ideal for small and medium organizations, as well as project-based business environments because the organization only pays for the resources it consumes on the cloud.
 Project-based organizations, where computing requirements and staffing rise and fall based continuously on active projects, can add and remove resources as projects begin and end, making the IT resources efficiently used and no need to build overcapacity into the environment.

 Upgrades: Most public cloud providers are continually updating their systems.
 Users are freed of the need to invest time in installing these upgrades on their own, which is a great benefit.